Infineon/mtb-example-fx2g3-jtag/README.md

  :--------    | :-------------
  1u           | Enable only error messages
  2u           | Enable error and warning messages
- 3u           | Enable info messages as well
- 4u           | Enable all message types
+ 3u           | Enable error, warning, and info messages 4u           | Enable all message types
 <br>

 ## Design and implementation

-> **Note:** The EZ-USB&trade; FX2G3 device has four MPNs/OPNs, each with distinct features.
-By default, this code example is compatible with the `CYUSB2318-BF104AXI` MPN, which is available on the `KIT_FX2G3_104LGA` kit.
-To use this code example with other MPNs, evaluate MPN compatibility and align it with the corresponding feature set.
-For details, contact the [Infineon support](https://www.infineon.com/cms/en/about-infineon/company/contacts/support/).

-This code example demonstrates the implementation of a USB-to-JTAG adapter, where FX2G3 acts as a JTAG master, enabling programming and debugging JTAG slave devices.
+This code example demonstrates the implementation of a USB-to-JTAG adapter, where FX2G3 acts as a JTAG master, enabling programming and debugging the JTAG slave devices.
 This application uses GPIO bit-banging to implement the JTAG protocol.

 ### Features of the application